a-patients-guide-gluteal-tendinopathy-1908-aut13-nid2989_Page_02_Image_0001.jpg

-Gluteal Tendinopathy is the most common tendinopathy affecting the lower limbs.
-It is thought to affect up to 20% of adults and is more common in females than males, with a ratio of 3–4:1, peaking in the perimenopausal period, 40-60 years.
-However, this condition may also occur in young athletes, particularly runners or those involved in step training.
+Gluteal Tendinopathy is a common tendinopathy affecting the lower limbs.
+It is more common in females than males, with a ratio of 3:1, peaking in the peri-menopausal period, 40-60 years.

-The reason for Gluteal Tendinopathy is still being explored, but it is usually associated with weakening of the gluteal muscles and moving in ways that increase the stress on the gluteal tendons.
-A key factor is thought to be compression of the gluteal tendons linked to certain postural habits and movement patterns.
+The reason for Gluteal Tendinopathy is still being explored, but it is usually associated with weakening of the gluteal muscles and moving in ways that increase the load and compression on the gluteal tendons.

 Symptoms usually include: